Here is the required equipment list for a safe & enjoyable hockey experience:

 - shin/knee pads

 - optional: straps (velcro) or tape to hold the pads

 - hockey skates (sharpened)

 The list above is for players.
 If your child wishes to try goaltending, contact us about rental options.
-For our Phantom Wolf Cubs, a set of goalie equipment is provided for each team.
+For our Jr. Dragons, a set of goalie equipment is provided for each team.